-Suggested Action Suggested Suggested Plan Responsible Party Priority reference 1.
-Pro-actively plan for sewer, water, and other utility extensions.
-Assess the options and means of participating in collaborative efforts with agencies and regional groups to better serve residents and businesses. a.
-Assess the implications of increased emphasis on smaller, clustered lots as they pertain to reliability of wells and septic in closer proximity to each other, and if/how this should affect proactive extensions of public water and/or sewer service. b.
-Establish a plan for additional public water service in cooperation with Portland Water District (PWD). c.
+Suggested Action Suggested Responsible Party Suggested Priority Plan reference Pro-actively plan for sewer, water, and other utility extensions.
+Assess the options and means of participating in collaborative efforts with agencies and regional groups to better serve residents and businesses.
+Assess the implications of increased emphasis on smaller, clustered lots as they pertain to reliability of wells and septic in closer proximity to each other, and if/how this should affect proactive extensions of public water and/or sewer service.
+Establish a plan for additional public water service in cooperation with Portland Water District (PWD).
 Establish a plan for targeted sewer service expansion in the designated growth area.
-Town Council, Town Staff Н 3-6 Establish a policy along with ordinance/regulation changes that identifies if, when, where, and how Town funds will be used for, and developments can recoup, utility infrastructure cost, and conditions/preferences for cost-sharing.
+Town Council, Town Staff H 3-6 Establish a policy along with ordinance/regulation changes that identifies if, when, where, and how Town funds will be used for, and developments can recoup, utility infrastructure cost, and conditions/preferences for cost-sharing.
 Town Council, Town Staff Н 3-7